Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 Exporting Color Variables as Color Tokens

-In the web app, open the document or Library you want to work with and select Color Variables from the list of Views in the right sidebar.
+In the web app, open the document or Library you want to work with and select Color Variables from the list of views in the About tab of the right sidebar.
 Then, click on the Export Color Tokens button on the bottom left corner of the screen.

 You can download Color Tokens in CSS or JSON formats, or generate a URL that stays up to date with any changes you make.
 Use the drop-down menu to switch between CSS or JSON formats, then press Download to save a copy of the Color Tokens.
 To generate public links, you can use the drop-down menu at the bottom and press Copy Link.